PaddlePaddle/XWorld/README.md

     The Lua level script for DeepMind Lab.
 (Default: "")

+# Code for training XWorld2D
+Currently there is a PyTorch [reimplementation](https://github.com/zihangdai/pytorch_xworld) (by [@zihangdai](https://github.com/zihangdai)) of the framework used in arXiv:1703.09831.
+The code runs on the whole vocabulary and does not include the zero-shot experiments, but you can choose to do so according to the zero-shot setups discussed in the paper.

 # Citations
 If you use the XWorld2D environment for your research, please consider citing

-* Haonan Yu, Haichao Zhang, Wei Xu, [*A Deep Compositional Framework for Human-like Language Acquisition in Virtual Environment*](https://arxiv.org/abs/1703.09831), arXiv 1703.09831, 2017.
+* Haonan Yu, Haichao Zhang, Wei Xu, [*A Deep Compositional Framework for Human-like Language Acquisition in Virtual Environment*](https://arxiv.org/abs/1703.09831), arXiv:1703.09831, 2017.
-* Haichao Zhang, Haonan Yu, Wei Xu, [*Listen, Interact and Talk: Learning to Speak via Interaction*](https://arxiv.org/abs/1705.09906), arXiv 1705.09906, 2017.
+* Haichao Zhang, Haonan Yu, Wei Xu, [*Listen, Interact and Talk: Learning to Speak via Interaction*](https://arxiv.org/abs/1705.09906), arXiv:1705.09906, 2017.

 If you use our wrappers for the third-party simulators, please follow their original guide for citation.